NAME

 -

 Select the JSON class messages of type MCLASS.
-Default is TPV.
+Overrides the default class of TPV.
+See the Classes section below for more information.

 - --cvt-isotime